rubenarslan/codebook/cran-comments.md

+## Resubmission
+* the file man/figures/codebook_adding.gif was ignored because of a leftover line in .Rbuildignore.
+The README.md should now work.

 ## Submission
 * All three added RStudio Addins were tested, but tests were omitted for two owing to problems with 'shinytest'.